 The founder was very upfront about her own ADHD and that she was on medication.
 She could be a very charming woman and was very persuasive in selling the idea of the school.
 At first, there was constant email communication.
 She was at the campus most of the time though I knew this would lessen as I assumed more responsibility.
 But I soon learned that she was scattered.
 We'd make plans to do something and it was very important.
 Then, it would fade away and it wasn't discussed anymore.
 We were hiring more staff.
 I'd place an add on Craig's List, interview a few candidates, then she wouldn't follow up to meet with them herself.
 I started sending a daily status report which included action items for which I needed answers.
 I hardly got a response.
 I was responsible for managing the expenses, but I never received a budget.
 I soon realized that I had to do the best I could with the information I had.
 Sometimes I had enough to made decisions, but a lot of the time I didn't so there were always projects left unfinished.

 I really liked working with the doctors, and I thought they were partners in the school.
 Turns out they were actually paid consultants.
-This is not ok in the non-profit world because it's considered a conflict of interest for board members to make financial gains from the boards on which they serve.
 I discovered much later that annual amount of each of the doctor's consulting fees was more than my annual salary to run the school.
-The founder also compensated the doctors with a fully-paid lease on a one-bedroom apartment about a mile from the school which included utilities and cable.
+They had the background and experience to justify this, but the doctors would soon find out that any agreements made with the founder didn't usually work out.

 Over the summer, I found out that the Planning Department of the city where we were located would be conducting an inspection of the facility.
-Prior to the opening of the school the previous August, the founder had purchased the property, did extensive renovations, and added a back stairwell.
-She also demolished one of the two structures on the lot.
-Before the project was finished, the original contractor quit without completing the final inspection and obtaining the Certificate of Occupancy from the city, which was his responsibility.
+I hadn't been told any of the details, but when the founder purchased the property, she did extensive renovations to the buildings and the grounds.
+She added a back stairwell and demolished one of the two structures on the property.
+Before the project was completed, the original contractor quit without completing the final inspection or obtaining the Certificate of Occupancy (or C of O) from the city.
 I had no experience managing a commercial construction project and had no knowledge of the legal requirements to complete one.
-I was soon going to learn that in addition to being hired as the school's Principal, I was also hired as the founder's de facto construction project manager.
+I was about to learn that in addition to being hired as the school's Principal, I was also hired as the founder's de facto construction project manager.

 A C of O is issued upon the completion of a major remodel or the construction of a commercial building.
 It's issued after all of the building permits are signed off by the inspectors in the city's Building and Safety Department and the final inspection is signed off by the head of the Planning Department.
-To not get the C of O prior to opening the school could be potentially serious for the administrators and the staff, because the C of O is the city's way of saying that we had complied with all the safety issues and building requirements.
+To not get the C of O prior to opening the school could be potentially serious for the administrators and the staff, because by issuing the C of O, the city's was saying that all the safety issues and building requirements had been satisfied.
 Without it, anyone associated with the school could be held liable should anyone get hurt while on the premises.
-The founder had friends in high places at a big entertainment company that had clout with the city, so the school was given an exemption to open without the obtaining the C of O.
+The founder had friends in high places at a big entertainment company that had clout with the city, so I suspect that a few strings were pulled so the school was allowed to open without the obtaining the C of O.

 She was also in the middle of her own personal construction project, the building of a lavish 12,000 square foot home.
 A lot of her personal items were stored at the school, and sometimes with no advance notification, furniture, artwork, or anything else that she had purchased or gotten donated would be delivered or removed, sometimes when the school was in session and parents or professionals were visiting.
-Some of the school's bathrooms were equipped with expensive faucets and toilets, but these were really intended for her personal residence.
-When it was time to have them installed in her new home, it was my job hire a workman to have the plumbing fixtures removed, packed, and delivered to the construction site.
+Some of the school's bathrooms were equipped with expensive faucets and toilets, but these were only installed temporarily because there were really intended for her personal residence.
+When it was time to have them installed in her new home, it was my job hire a workman to have the fixtures removed, packed, and delivered to the construction site.
 Then I had to purchase cheaper fixtures and hire a workman to re-install those back into the school's bathrooms.
 This was definitely more of a personal assistant's job than it was for a Principal, but I had learned that sometimes there was no line of separation between her personal life and the professional running of the school, so I just took care of it.
-Once, she and I had a miscommunication about the location of a bathroom faucet.
+Once, she and I had a miscommunication about the location of a bathroom faucet that she thought had been taken out of one of the bathrooms.
 She thought I'd lost it, then she berated and yelled at me over the phone for over a half hour.
 Turns out she never asked to have it removed, and it was still installed in an upstairs bathroom.
 The founder had never before verbally abused me like this, but I was already starting to have my doubts about my future with the school.
 She later apologized, but I wasn't convinced.
 I was seriously thinking that it was time to look for a new job.

 The doctors finally left soon after the start of 2010.
 I got a call one day from their company's accounting department because neither had been paid their consulting fees for almost a year.
 The founder said she settled the dispute by paying them a large monetary settlement.
 This really annoyed me because I was still waiting for the raise that was promised to me over a year ago.